hemanth304050/Simple-Bank-System.c/README.md

 6️⃣ 📜 Transaction Details

-The transaction details option reads information from Account.txt and displays it on the console.
+All stored account and transaction information can be viewed through the transaction details option.

+Example:

 TRANSACTION DETAILS
 --------------------------------------------------

-Name : Hemanth
+Name : Your Name
 Account no. : 123456

 Rs5000 had been deposited to your account